zegetech/zegetech.github.io/_posts/2020-01-04-jekyll-instant-search-with-algolia.md

 ```

 ### Initialization
-To initialize instant search you will need an algolia account with a non-empty index.
+To initialize instant search you will need an Algolia account with a non-empty index.
 Provide app credentials then call the `start` method.
 > Its advisable to use a separate javascript file ie `algolia.js` or any other name you like.

 ```javascript